leonardiz/AtliQ-Mart-Promotional-Analysis-/README.md

 With ten stores, "Bengaluru" is the city with the highest number of stores.
 On the other hand, with only two stores each, "Trivandrum" and "Vijayawada" have the fewest.

-3. Generate report that displays each campaign along with total revenue generated before and after the campaign.
+3. Generate a report that displays each campaign along with the total revenue generated before and after the campaign.

 Diwali Campaign Impact:

 The Diwali campaign had a substantial impact on total revenue generation.
-Before the campaign, the total revenue stood at $82,573,759.
-However, after the campaign, there was a significant increase, and the total revenue surged to $207,456,209.
+Before the campaign, the total revenue stood at ₹82,573,759.
+However, after the campaign, there was a significant increase, and the total revenue surged to ₹207,456,209.

 This indicates that the Diwali campaign was highly successful in driving sales and revenue growth, showcasing its effectiveness in capturing consumer attention and boosting overall business performance.

 Sankranti Campaign Impact:

 Similarly, the Sankranti campaign also demonstrated a positive impact on total revenue.
-Before the Sankranti campaign, the total revenue was $58,127,429.
-After the campaign, there was a notable increase, and the total revenue reached $140,403,941.
+Before the Sankranti campaign, the total revenue was ₹58,127,429.
+After the campaign, there was a notable increase, and the total revenue reached ₹140,403,941.
 The Sankranti campaign contributed to a significant uplift in revenue, reflecting its effectiveness in engaging customers and driving sales during the promotional period.

 Comparative Analysis: